 There is one thing I remember from the second time I drove into Manhattan, Kansas.
-I remember quite a bit about the first time too, but at that time I was a high school senior, and even though I knew that this was where I wanted to go to college, it all seemed so surreal and far away.
+I remember quite a bit about the first time too, but at that point I was a high school senior, and even though I knew that this was where I wanted to go to college, it all seemed so surreal and far away.

-So here’s my love letter to you, because these are that kind of feelings that should be shared.
+So, here is my love letter to you, because these are that kind of feelings that should be shared.

-But my favorite season has always been fall, and that will always be my favorite time of year here.
-An oasis amongst the Konza Prairie, I don’t think I will ever tire of looking at the palette of fall leaves against your traditional limestone buildings.
+But my favorite season has always been fall, and it will always be my favorite time of year here.
+An oasis amongst the Konza Prairie, I do not think I will ever tire of looking at the palette of fall leaves against your traditional limestone buildings.
 Fall also meant the city came alive again and while I quickly became a townie after graduation, K-State is what brought me here in the first place.
 And when my last day on earth comes, a seat in Bill Snyder Family Stadium with a roaring crowd is a strong contender for how I want to spend it.

 I love you for the people you brought into my life.
-Some were temporary and only shared a short part of their lives with me and others I’ll be connected to for the rest of my life.
+Some were temporary and only shared a short part of their lives with me and others I will be connected to for the rest of my life.
 These people changed me.
 They became my best friends, partners in crime and soul sisters.
 They taught me to love Kansas.
 They welcomed me into their families.
-I’ve always believed that you will find good, kind people wherever you go, but I’m pretty convinced that the best ones have lived in Kansas at some point in their life.
+I have always believed that you will find good, kind people wherever you go, but I am pretty convinced that the best ones have lived in Kansas at some point in their life.

-I’m so thankful those cicadas became a normal, welcomed part of life.
+I am so thankful those cicadas became a normal, welcomed part of life.

 I cannot wait to come back and visit.